ManagedKube/kubernetes-ops/docs/README.md

 will hold everything that you will ever run or create in the cloud.
-Items such as instances, subnets, firewall rules, databases, queues, load balancers, etc.  Since it is such a foundational piece that sits at pretty much the bottom of the stack it is very important to get this correct because trying to make changes to this laster with everything running on it could turn out to be very difficult or impossible without downtime and/or a lot of reconfiguration of items that are running in this VPC.
+Items such as instances, subnets, firewall rules, databases, queues, load balancers, etc.  Since it is such a foundational piece that sits at pretty much the bottom of the stack it is very important to get this correct because trying to make changes to this later with everything running on it could turn out to be very difficult or impossible without downtime and/or a lot of reconfiguration of items that are running in this VPC.

 We also want to take control of creation and managing this VPC exclusively.
 A lot of tools that creates Kubernetes clusters for you has the option of creating the